If Jesus Rose from the Dead, then (#15) He Must Have Been Dead and Buried

 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures… 1 Corinthians 15:3-4

 Mythicists and skeptics attempt to debunk Jesus in a number of ways, from the veracity of the Scriptures to the most dubious conspiracy theories.
-In here are the theories regarding the death and burial of Jesus.
-If one desired to undercut the resurrection, then he might argue that He never existed (we dealt with that last time) or that He never died at all and therefore wasn’t buried, or may have been laid in a tomb, but was still alive.
+Included in all of this are the theories regarding the death and burial of Jesus.
+If one desired to undercut the resurrection, then he might argue that He never existed (see last time).
+He might argue that Jesus never died at all and therefore wasn’t buried, or may have been laid in a tomb, but was still alive.

 Most all of these can be consolidated under what is called the “swoon theory”.
 This is the argument that Jesus didn’t really die on the cross, but went into some kind of deep subconscious state or coma and later revived.